top of page

 Phase one of the study in 2023 will explore audience attitudes about inclusion, diversity, and equity.
 Questions will cover both general attitudes and evaluative questions pertaining to participating arts organizations.
 In partnership with the League of American Orchestras, a first study cohort of 27 orchestras deployed the survey on April 11, 2023.
 Phase two of the study in 2024 will delve deeply into the accessibility needs of arts audiences.

-For more information about the IDEA Study, contact Alan Kline, Director of Audience Research Programs at WolfBrown at alan.kline@wolfbrown.com
+For more information about this study, contact Erin Gold, Consultant at WolfBrown at erin@wolfbrown.com

 Credit card required for purchase.
-Please read our terms and conditions about participating in this study cohort.
+Please read our terms and conditions before purchasing.